Photoproductions of dileptons, photons, and light vector mesons in p-p, p-Pb, and Pb-Pb collisions at Large Hadron Collider energies: General formalism of exact treatment

-In coh.res, the incident nucleus $A$ emits a high energy virtual photon, then the parton $a'$ from the resolved photon interacts with the parton $b$ from another incident nucleus $B$ via quark-antiquark annihilation or quark-gluon Compton scattering, and the nucleus $A$ remains intact after photon emitted.
-Thus, the invariant cross section is cast into:
+In the coherent-resolved processes, the incident nucleus $A$ emits a high energy virtual photon, then the parton $a'$ from the resolved photon interacts with the parton $b$ from another incident nucleus $B$ via quark-antiquark annihilation or quark-gluon Compton scattering, and $A$ remains intact after photon emitted.
+The relevant differential cross section is: